-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 It’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence .

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the treatments described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.